Marreese Speights: Philadelphia 76ers (2008–2012)

 Speights' second season with the 76ers started off on a high note, as he saw a slight increase in playing time and put up good numbers.
-He scored 15 or more points in five of his first 10 games, and was a vital part of the team's frontcourt.
-In the fourth quarter of the November 14 game versus the Chicago Bulls, Speights injured his left knee.
-An MRI revealed a partial tear of the medial collateral ligament (MCL).
-He missed 14 games and came back December 16, to play 22 minutes in a losing effort against the Cleveland Cavaliers.
-After Speights returned from the injury, his playing time became limited, mostly because of the increased production from Elton Brand.
+Speights scored 15 or more points in five of his first 10 games and was a vital part of the team's frontcourt.
+During the fourth quarter of the November 14 game against the Chicago Bulls, Speights injured his left knee.
+An MRI revealed a partial tear of his medial collateral ligament (MCL).
+Speights missed 14 games and came back December 16, to play 22 minutes in a losing effort against the Cleveland Cavaliers.
+After returning from the injury, his playing time became limited, mostly because of the increased production from Elton Brand.

 The 76ers hired Doug Collins as their new head coach for the 2010–11 season.
 Known for his defensive-minded coaching philosophy, this shift in team focus adversely affected Speights, who was known more for his offensive capabilities.
 Frequent clashes with the coaching staff led to a career-low 11.5 minutes per contest.
-He did, however, get one start against the New Orleans Hornets on January 3, 2011, and notched 12 points and six rebounds.
+However, Speights got one start against the New Orleans Hornets on January 3, 2011, and notched 12 points and six rebounds.
 For the season, Speights averaged 5.4 points and 3.3 rebounds, both career lows.

 Memphis Grizzlies (2012–2013)

 On January 4, 2012, Speights was acquired by the Memphis Grizzlies as a part of a three-team trade that sent Xavier Henry to the New Orleans Hornets and two future second round picks to the Philadelphia 76ers.

 On June 29, 2012, the Grizzlies extended a qualifying offer to Speights, making him a restricted free agent.

-On July 13, 2012, Speights re-signed with the Grizzlies to a two-year, $8 million contract.
+However, on July 13, Speights re-signed with the Grizzlies to a two-year, $8 million contract.